eneskaya96/ToDoList/README.txt

 This simple TO DO List project

-There are four database table
+There is a database table
     -> TASKS -- keeps all tasks
     -> TODOTASK -- keeps task which are in TODO state -> INPROGRES -- keeps task which are in INPROGRES state